RosettaCommons/documentation/Antibody-Design-Strategy-Analysis.md

 ### Output
 - <code> --outdir </code>
 - - The relative or full output directory.
 If not created, will create it.
+Databases will be placed in outdir/databases

 - <code> --out_name </code>
 - - The output name of the resultant database.